derpyypigeon/derpyypigeon/README.md

 https://pigeonnns.straw.page | https://derpypigeon.atabook.org

  pt status:
-- Online🟢- actively playing, fast responses!
-Int anytime :) - Busy🔴- semiafk, slow responses, whisper to int! - Away🌙- AFK, will not respond
+[Online🟢] - actively playing, fast responses!
+Int anytime :) [Busy🔴] - semiafk, slow responses, whisper to int!
+[Away🌙] - AFK, will not respond

-C+H- You may cuddle with or hide behind me :)
-DNI/DNIUF- Simply just leave me alone, it probaby means I'm not feeling well!
-Friends are still welcome to int.
-Comf- the skin i'm in is of a comfort character/person! :)
-Kin- the skin im in is of a character I strongly relate to or associate with!
+[C+H]- You may cuddle with or hide behind me :) - [DNI/DNIUF]- Simply just leave me alone, it probaby means I'm not feeling well!
+Friends are still welcome to int. - [Comf]- the skin i'm in is of a comfort character/person! :) - [Kin]- the skin im in is of a character I strongly relate to or associate with!

 ______________________________